marciok/fast-reverse-grok/README.md

 ### Why Create My Own If There Are Already Services That Do This?

-I used ngrok for more than 5 years, but they started charging for their service.
+I have been using Ngrok for over 5 years, but they have started charging for their service.
 What was once a useful tool in my toolkit became another expense in my SaaS budget.
-Because of that, I began searching for free solutions, and it occurred to me that by setting up a VM in the cloud, using a proxy, and tearing it down when done, I could almost eliminate my costs.
+Because of that, I began searching for free solutions, and by setting up a VM in the cloud, using a proxy, and tearing it down when done, I could almost eliminate my costs.
 Plus, I would have access to premium features for free, like a custom domain with HTTPS.

 ### The Technical Part